2017 Zimbabwean coup d'état: 15 November

 Morgan Tsvangirai, the former prime minister and leader of the main opposition party Movement for Democratic Change – Tsvangirai, who had won 42% of the popular vote against Mugabe's 56.2% in the 2002 presidential election, returned from receiving cancer treatments abroad.
 Soon after his return to the country, Tsvangirai called for Mugabe to step down.

-Thursday, 16 November
+16 November

 ZANU–PF MP and government minister Paul Chimedza was arrested at an army roadblock in Bubi while attempting to flee to South Africa.
 In Harare, armoured vehicles remained at key locations.

-Friday, 17 November
+17 November

 Mugabe presided at a graduation ceremony at Zimbabwe Open University.